 - Click HERE to save your spot and receive latest event updates.

-- This will be an accredited Section 1 Maintenance of Certification Program (MOC) Royal College of Physicians and Surgeons of Canada and approved by the University of British Columbia.
+- This will be an accredited Section 1 Maintenance of Certification Program (MOC) Royal College of Physicians and Surgeons of Canada.